 ARTISTS IN RESIDENCE

-Cardboard Engineering’s Artists in Residence, Clark Fralick and Clyde Gaw, will be on-site October 6, 13 and 20.
+Cardboard Engineering’s Artists in Residence, Clark Fralick and Clyde Gaw, will be on-site Jan.
+19 and 26, and Feb.
+16 and 23 building a cardboard mastodon!
 Clark and Clyde are both art educators with the Community School Corporation of Southern Hancock County in New Palestine, with 59 years of combined experience in K-12 art classrooms.
 These artists will inspire visitors to build whatever they can imagine, and they will also help with construction questions.

 During their research, Clark and Clyde observed that children naturally gravitated toward working with cardboard.
 Inside their art room maker-spaces, the cardboard center is one of the children’s favorite.
 Because cardboard is widely available, malleable, durable, and ideal for a multitude of construction and sculpture ideas, both teachers feel cardboard is an excellent medium for a creative art activity.